-Firstly, a light-field image is essentially a set of many flat images, each providing a different perspective of the displayed scene.
-It indeed sounds like a lot more information than in a 2D image.
-But notice an interesting feature in the Figure below.
-If all the light-field information passes through a small area around the eye pupil (why bother with more if no one sees it), the different perspectives actually end up being very similar.
-The only difference between each view is a small pixel shift between closer and farther objects.
-The only extra bits of information compared to a single 2D image are those parts of farther objects that are obscured by the closer objects in one view, but not the other.
+i.
+A light-field image is essentially a set of many flat images, each providing a different perspective of the displayed scene.
+It indeed sounds like a lot more information than in the 2D image in stereoscopic displays.
+But, if all the light-field information passes through a small area around your eye pupil (why bother with more if no one sees it), the different perspectives actually end up being very similar.
+Therefore, the vast majority of information is identical, and the only difference between each view is a small pixel shift between closer and farther objects.
+The only extra bits of information compared to a single flat image are those parts of farther objects obscured by the closer objects in one view, but not the other.
 This extra information is however minuscule and can be easily inferred from its surroundings, especially when the camera is moving in time.
-This means we don't need to render each view from scratch - we can just use the information from one view per eye (color and image depth) to reconstruct all the slightly different views, making the processing efficiency comparable to the one of classical flat imagery.
+This means we don't need to render each view from scratch - we can just use the information from one view per eye (color image and image depth) to reconstruct all the slightly different views, making the processing efficiency comparable to the one of classical flat imagery.